Weak Error on the densities for the Euler scheme of stable additive SDEs with Besov drift: Introduction

 where $\gamma=\alpha +2\beta-\frac{d}{p}-\frac{\alpha}{r}-1 >0$ is the ``gap to singularity" in the Besov case. \end{theorem}

-\begin{remark}[About test convergence rate] Let us briefly discusss the convergence rates.
-For simplicity assume that $p=q=\infty$.
-If $\alpha=2-\varepsilon,\ \varepsilon>0$, then for $\beta >(-1+\varepsilon)/2$ the approximation scheme is convergent and will give a convergence rate of order $\gamma=(1-\varepsilon)/2+\beta $ which goes to 0 when $\beta $ decreases to the limit threshold $-1/2$.
+\begin{remark}[About the convergence rate] Let us briefly discusss the convergence rates.
+For simplicity assume that $p=r =\infty$.
+If $\alpha=2-\varepsilon,\ \varepsilon>0$, then for $\beta >(-1+\varepsilon)/2$ the approximation scheme is convergent and will give a convergence rate of order $(1-\varepsilon)/2+\beta $ which goes to 0 when $\beta $ decreases to the limit threshold $-1/2$.
 On the other hand, for small $\beta $, e.g. $\beta=-\varepsilon/2 $ meaning that we are close to the usual function setting, then the convergence rate is $1/2-\varepsilon $ and there is somehow a continuity result w.r.t. to the rate $1/2$ obtained in \cite{JM211} for an $L^\infty $ drift.
 Of course, the smaller the $\alpha $, the less singular the corresponding drift.
-If $\alpha$ goes to close to $1 $, the worst drift that can be handled is barely distributional, i.e. $\beta $ will be close to 0, with associated very small convergence rate. \end{remark} \begin{remark}[About test functions.] \textcolor{black}{We observe that the main result implies that the classical weak rate for a class of bounded functions is also $\frac{\gamma-\varepsilon}{\alpha}$.
+If $\alpha$ goes to close to $1 $, the worst drift that can be handled is barely distributional, i.e. $\beta $ will be close to 0, with associated very small convergence rate.
+We also mention, in the current distributional setting, the recent paper by Hao and Wu \cite{hao:wu:26} in which a similar convergence rate is obtained for the considered case $p=r=\infty $ therein and for the total variation distance between the laws.
+Importantly, the semi-group setting, instead of the densities here, allows to consider more general stable driving {noises}, with possibly singular non degenerate spectral measures including e.g. cylindrical ones. \end{remark} \begin{remark}[About test functions.]
+We observe that the main result implies that the classical weak rate for a class of bounded functions is also $\frac{\gamma-\varepsilon}{\alpha}$.
 Indeed for a bounded measurable function $F$ and denoting by $\mathbb E_{0,x}[F(Y_t)]$ the expectation of a stochastic process $Y$ at time $t$ evaluated in $F$ given that $Y_0=x$, one has

 Let us point out that, for the moment we are not able to take advantage of some additional smoothness of the \textit{test function} $F$ in this negative regularity setting.
-This was somehow obtained in the Lebsegue setting, see \cite{hao:le:ling:24} and will concern further research.} \end{remark}
+This was somehow obtained in the Lebesgue setting, see \cite{hao:le:ling:24}, \cite{hao:le:ling:26} and \cite{jour:meno:26} who address as well the Hölder case. \end{remark}